 I had everything, including the invitation letter from my then-boyfriend.
-Instead of a booked ticket back to the Philippines, I showed a ticket reservation going to UAE, including my work visa.
+Instead of a booked ticket back to the Philippines, I showed a ticket reservation going to the UAE, including my work visa.
 I acquired a bank certificate as proof of funds.
 We paid the visa fee (61EUR+2EUR for sticker+30EUR for returning of documents).

 We didn’t mention anything about getting married.
 It was just purely for tourism purposes.

 I emailed my application to the Serbian Embassy in Jakarta (we don’t have a Serbian Embassy in the Philippines) and waited for the result.
 After 15 days, they emailed and told me that my application was rejected.
 This was in July.
 I was supposed to report for work on the first week of September in the UAE.
 I was already getting nervous.

 We could not figure out why I was rejected.
-I asked how his interview went (When you apply for a Serbian Visa, you don't get interviewed but the person who invited you), and he said it went fine.
-He tried to go to different offices to inquire if we missed a step, what we could do, etc. But no one would give him an answer why I was rejected.
+I asked how his interview went (When you apply for a Serbian visa, you don’t get interviewed but the person who invited you), and he said it went fine.
+He tried to go to different offices to inquire if we missed a step, what we could do, etc. But no one would give him an answer to why I was rejected.